cuthbertLab/music21/buildDoc/rst/moduleBase.rst

         .. method:: isClass(className)

-            Returns true if the object embedded is a particular class.
+            DEPRICATED DON'T USE Returns true if the object embedded is a particular class.
 Used by getElementsByClass in Stream

             >>> import note
             >>> a = ElementWrapper(None)